 The five soldering irons in our product list, above, meet our stringent criteria for excellence.
 Each provides its own unique solution in terms of power, control, durability, and value.
 All you must do is decide which product would best satisfy your demands.
 To provide our readers with a detailed analysis of the soldering iron space, we’ve put together the following product report.

 Perhaps you want a soldering iron that will allow you to remove or add electronic components.
-Perhaps you want to a tool that will help you solder jewelry or other small items.
+Perhaps you want to a tool that will help you solder jewelry, stained glass, or other small items.
 In any case, you want the solder to flow freely, which requires a certain amount of heat.

 Soldering irons are often rated by wattage rather than degrees.
 This can be confusing at first, but whichever way you look at it, power plays a crucial role in your soldering success.